iCliniq Logo

 Hello doctor,

-I am 45 years old, male, and taking Dutasteride for ten years.
+I am 45 years old, male, and have been taking Dutasteride for ten years.
 Gradually, over the past two years, I have been seeing a change in my ejaculation.
 At the point of orgasm, the ejaculate no longer comes out.
 But this is definitely not retrograde ejaculation.
 The ejaculate gets stuck at the root of the penis.
 If I apply pressure with my finger at the outward facing root of the penis, and scoop upwards with my finger about 1 inch, the stuck ejaculate makes it round that bend and is expelled.
 If I time this right with orgasm, it can expel with normal force.
 What is this condition known as, what is the remedy, and is it related or unrelated to Dutasteride?

 Answered by Dr. Karthik Rajan